snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 --------

-The code below is specific to the following Integrated Development Environments (IDEs):
+The code in this GitHub project is specific to the following Integrated Development Environments (IDEs):

 1. OpenMV IDE for the OpenMV code.
 2. Professor Chris Rogers' ME35 "PyView IDE", Version 0.1b06, Tufts University

 For all accessories, the user needs to:

 1. Upload an appropriate OpenMV script on the OpenMV Cam so that the code runs automatically when connected.
 To save the script on the OpenMV, open the IDE code and press: Tools > Save open script to OpenMV Cam, and then Tools > Reset OpenMV Cam.
-The appropriate OpenMV script is specified in the accessory-specific instructions below.
+The appropriate OpenMV script is specified in the accessory-specific instructions.
 2. Connect the SPIKE Prime to a computer and run a script or write code on the *REPL* tab to interact with the SPIKE Prime.
-3. Then connect the OpenMV to the computer and SPIKE Prime, as specified on the accessory-specific instructions below.
+3. Then connect the OpenMV to the computer and SPIKE Prime, as specified on the accessory-specific instructions.

 --------